 There are some key strategies you can use to safeguard against the insider threat.
 First, technical controls can reduce the burden placed on insiders or minimize the potential damage done by insiders.
 However, the insider threat cannot be solved entirely by implementing more technical controls.
-No, human behavior is far different from a computer system and cannot be changed with by flipping a switch or changing a bit.
+No, human behavior is far different from a computer system and cannot be changed by flipping a switch or changing a bit.
 Companies need effective security leadership, security awareness training, and assessments and metrics.

 Technical controls need to be implemented in such a way that they make it easy for users to do their job, while still remaining secure.
 Systems that become too difficult to use when security controls are applied are the systems that will see less use as employees find workarounds.
 For example, a company may implement more stringent password policies and change intervals only to find that users are storing the passwords unencrypted in phones, memo pads, or on the calendar at their desk.